dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/advanced_evaluation_settings.md

   - projectadmin-responses-show
 ---

-Click "Edit project" and select "Evaluation" from the "Progress" menu.
-Check the "Use advanced evaluation settings" box to enable advanced evaluation settings.
+To enable advanced evaluation settings, click "Edit project" and select "Evaluation" from the "Progress" menu.
+Then, check the "Use advanced evaluation settings" box.

 ![advanced evaluations box](../images/advanced_evaluation.png)

-Once you check this box, a new "Advanced evaluation" section should show up under the "Progress" menu just under "Evaluation."
+Once you check this box, a new "Advanced evaluation" section will show up under the "Progress" menu just under "Evaluation."
 From the "Advanced evaluation" page, you can configure several advanced evaluation settings.

 ## Rating field weights